theresarto/theresarto/README.md

 ## About Me

 - **Career Journey**: I discovered coding while working as an eCommerce strategic business oeprations manager.
 I find ways to make plans happen, and solve bottlenecks where I feel it could be improved.
 I love automation and cutting down time spent in doing mundane things.

-I'm also a business economics major, worked in marketing, am a licensed landscape architect (🙃), and an overall logical thinker that likes putting small details together to form a clearer big picture.
+I'm almost done with my MSc Computer Science degree.
+I finished business economics in my undergrad, worked in marketing and strategic ops, am a licensed landscape architect (and also a Master's degree holder for landscape architecture 🙃), and an overall logical thinker that likes putting small details together to form a clearer big picture.

 ## Current Project: Project Meta TaskWave